artem-spector/JF/doc/plan.md

 * monitor for some time the stacktraces and choose those that repeat, for example it presents in every dump (or most dumps) during the monitoring interval

+Status: thread dump data refactored to be raw data

+Next step:
+create a raw event that represents usage of a specific thread (dumpId) and includes count of that dump.
+That would allow to recognize "active" stacktraces that should be instrumented.